-11.1 Command options
+9.1 Command options

-''' Usage: policy_sentry write-policy-dir [OPTIONS]

-write_policy, but this time with an input directory of YML/YAML files, and an output directory for all the JSON files
+Usage: policy_sentry write-policy-dir [OPTIONS] write_policy, but this time with an input directory of YML/YAML files, and an output directory for all the JSON files Options: --input-dir TEXT Relative path to Input directory that contains policy_sentry . yyml files (CRUD mode only) [required] --output-dir TEXT Relative path to directory to store AWS JSON policies [required] --minimize INTEGER Minimize the resulting statement with safe usage of wildcards +to reduce policy length.
+Set this to the character length you want - for example, 4 --help Show this message and exit.

-Options:

---input-dir TEXT Relative path to Input directory that contains policy_sentry .

-→yml files (CRUD mode only) [required]

---output-dir TEXT Relative path to directory to store AWS JSON policies [required]

---crud Use the CRUD functionality.
-Defaults to false

---minimize INTEGER Minimize the resulting statement with safe usage of wildcards

-→to reduce policy length.
-Set this to the character length you want - for example, 4

---help Show this message and exit. '''

-11.2 Prerequisites
+9.2 Prerequisites